reddcoin-project/blockparser/README.md

         .
 Turn your x86-64 Ubuntu box on

         .
-Make sure you have an up to date satoshi client blockchain in ~/.bitcoin
+Make sure you have an up to date satoshi client blockchain in ~/.bitcoin or ~/.reddcoin

         .
 Run this:

-            sudo apt-get install libssl-dev build-essential g++-4.4 libboost-all-dev libsparsehash-dev git-core perl git clone git://github.com/znort987/blockparser.git
+            sudo apt-get install libssl-dev build-essential g++-4.4 libboost-all-dev libsparsehash-dev git-core perl git clone git://github.com/lionzeye/rddblockparser.git
-            cd blockparser
+            cd rddblockparser
             make

     Try it: